Hire and Reward Insurance

 Transporting the goods (or people) is infrequent and could have been misunderstood to not require specialist insurance

-One of the frequent questions that comes up due to booming business is ‘do you need insurance to delivery takeaways?’.
-It is easy to see how this casual-seeming job which is often a second income for people in the evenings feels like it shouldn’t need anything specialised, but a curry or pizza to a customer counts as hire and reward, so specialised food delivery insurance is available – as our recent article on the subject details.
+It is easy to see how this casual-seeming job which is often a second income for people in the evenings feels like it shouldn’t need anything specialised, but a curry or pizza to a customer counts as hire and reward, so specialised food delivery insurance is available and can often be an affordable option to delivery drivers.